tomdeabreucodes/tdblog/content/posts/general-purpose-stock-checker.md

 As long as the product is out of stock, only this step will run, so you can set it and forget it.

-Only once the "Where to buy" button is detected, the programme will continue on to notify you by email.
+Only once the "Where to buy" button is detected, the programme will continue to notify you by email.

 ```python
 port = 587